Wagner Manufacturing Company

 The Wagner Manufacturing Company was a family-owned manufacturer of cast iron and aluminum products based in Sidney, Ohio, US.
 It made products for domestic use such as frying pans, casseroles, kettles and baking trays, and also made metal products other than cookware.
 Wagner was active between 1891 and 1952, and at one time dominated the cookware market, selling in Europe and the US.
-The purchasers of the company in 1952 continued the brand, and Wagner products are still manufactured today.
-The original items are prized by collectors.
+Subsequent owners of the company continued to operate the Sidney plant until it closed in 1999.
+As of 2022, the newly formed Wagner Cast Iron manufactures reissues of historic Wagner products.

 Foundation

 The Wagner Manufacturing Company was founded by the brothers Milton M. and Bernard P. Wagner in Sidney, Shelby County, Ohio.

 The architect Joseph Altenbach started construction of the Wagner manufacturing complex in 1890.

 He was a friend of the family head Mathias Wagner, and was responsible for many of the major buildings in Sidney during that period.

 The company was incorporated in 1891.

 The principal owners were Bernard, Milton, Louis, and William Wagner.

 The brothers were joined by R.O.
 Bingham, who had in the past worked at the Marion Stove Works and the Sidney Manufacturing Company, who became superintendent of the company.